phorus-group/mapper/README.md

 ### Advanced usage

 You can use certain options to fine-tune the way the functions work.
+Let's check them more in depth.

-These extra options are: `exclusions`, `mappings`, `functionMappings`, among others.
+These extra options are: `exclusions`, `mappings`, `functionMappings`, `ignoreMapFromAnnotations`, `useSettersOnly`, and `mapPrimitives`.

-There is also more advanced functionality, such as the @MapFrom annotations, and the way functions process primitives and different composite classes like `Iterable`, `Map`, `Pair`, and `Triple`.
+There is also more advanced functionality, such as the @MapFrom annotations, and the way the functions process primitives and different composite classes like `Iterable`, `Map`, `Pair`, and `Triple`.

+If you are interested in more examples than the ones provided in this README, see [MappingFunctionTest.kt](src/test/kotlin/group/phorus/mapper/mapping/MappingFunctionsTest.kt).

 <details open>
 <summary>More information</summary>

 #### Exclusions

-The exclusions option allows you to add a list of target field exclusions.
+The `exclusions` option allows you to add a list of target field exclusions.
 These are fields of the final class that will be completely ignored.

-If the excluded field is not nullable, doesn't have a default value, and it's required to build the new object, the object that cannot be built because of the missing value will be set to null.
+If the excluded field is not nullable, doesn't have a default value, and it's required to build a new object, the object that cannot be built because of the missing value will be set to null.
 If that object is the main one, the function will return null.